Brighten all corners – maximising social value in place

 Ultimately, this legislation does not go far enough.
 It requires no obligation for these benefits to be implemented once the contract is awarded.
 There is also concern that the flexibility this legislation affords commissioning bodies leads to inconsistency and lack of understanding of how to apply the Act.

 How seriously do commissioners take social value prices and is this dependent on the model used or identity of the bidder?
-The Value of Everything will explore whether the Act has had a substantive impact in changing the outcomes of the commissioning process.
+Brighten all corners will explore whether the Act has had a substantive impact in changing the outcomes of the commissioning process.

 Brighten all corners will explore three key areas: